 The Split-Brain Problem

-What happens if we promote a new Meow-Meow replica to the primary spot, and then our daughter discovers the former Meow-Meow primary under the couch?
+What happens if we failover to a Meow-Meow replica, and then our daughter discovers the former Meow-Meow primary under the couch?

 When two nodes think they’re primary in an active-passive system like Meow-Meow, the system has a split-brain.